SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Instead of the default behavior, the <code>defer</code> and <code>async</code> attribute of scripts tells the browser to load the script in the background.
 Between  the <code>defer</code> and <code>async</code> attributes, defer executes scripts loaded in the background {{c1::when the dom is fully built}}, in the order they were in the document
 Between  the <code>defer</code> and <code>async</code> attributes, async executes scripts loaded in the background {{c1::as soon as possible}}, in the order in which they load, no matter source order.

+####### RAIL

+RAIL is a performance model that centers on the user.
+RAIL is short for Response, Animation, Idle, Load.
+RAIL's perfomance model consists of goals for the four things of which it consists.
+Response|respond to user input within 100ms.
+To account for other background tasks, budget 50ms.
+Animation|provide an animation frame every 16ms (= 60FPS).
+Since browsers take about ~6ms to render a frame, budget max 10ms to calculate the frame.
+Idle|Use idle time so that other goals are met.
+Perform work in idle time in bursts of 50ms or less so that the Response goal is met.
+Load|(subject to change with new technology) Load within 5s on first load and in 2s on subsequent loads on mobile.

 ####### minification